 Among adolescent girls across developing countries, there remains a persistent unmet need for modern contraception.
 Despite major investments, scalable solutions remain elusive.

-The project is implemented by Population Services International (PSI) and works in partnership with IDEO.org, the Center for the Developing Adolescent at UC Berkeley, and the Society for Family Health Nigeria.
+A360 is implemented by Population Services International (PSI) and works in partnership with IDEO.org, the Center on the Developing Adolescent at UC Berkeley, and the Society for Family Health Nigeria.
 A360 is co-funded by the Bill & Melinda Gates Foundation and the Children’s Investment Fund Foundation.

 - A Cost-Effectiveness Analysis – led by Avenir Health

 - An Outcome Evaluation – led by LSHTM

 - A Process Evaluation – led by Itad

 - An Engagement and Research Uptake Strategy – led by Itad

 The evaluation has been commissioned to: